janorlinski/plutoProj/README.md

 # How to use me?

 The user must first assure the correct inclusion of PLUTO libraries.
-Then it is enough to invoke plutoProj(), for example using 'root -l plutoProj.C'.
+Then it is enough to invoke plutoProj(), for example using `root -l plutoProj.C`.

 All important settings regarding the simulation and data analysis can be easily accessed and modified in the plutoProj.C macro.
 It includes the number of events to be generated, type of particle, fireball parameters and acceptance cuts for the analysis.
 The rapidity of center of mass for a system needs to be calculated individually and treated as a setting parameter.

 # Structure of the program

-'plutoProj.C' is the main macro, which contains all necessary settings and coordinates the program.
-It includes two dependent macros: 'generateFireball.C' and 'readFireball.C'.
+`plutoProj.C` is the main macro, which contains all necessary settings and coordinates the program.
+It includes two dependent macros: `generateFireball.C` and `readFireball.C`.

-'generateFireball.C' generates the fireball and saves it to .root file. 'readFireball.C' then loads this .root file and performs data analysis using TClonesArray.
+`generateFireball.C` generates the fireball and saves it to a .root file. `readFireball.C` then loads this file and performs data analysis using the TClonesArray class.
 The goal of the data analysis is to present a pt:y distribution of generated particles.

 # Task list